GaurangShaha/BuildingBlocks/README.md

 3. **Test Common**: Contains testing utilities and base classes to support unit and integration testing, ensuring code reliability and robustness.
 You can find the detailed documentation of it [here](https://gaurangshaha.github.io/BuildingBlocks/test-common/index.html).

-4. **UI Common**: Offers building blocks user interface components and helpers to maintain a consistent look and feel across applications.
+4. **UI Common**: Offers building blocks and helper methods for UI layer.
 You can find the detailed documentation of it [here](https://gaurangshaha.github.io/BuildingBlocks/ui-common/index.html).

 5. **UI Component**: Includes a set of customizable UI elements and widgets that can be readily integrated into applications to enhance user experience.
 You can find the detailed documentation of it [here](https://gaurangshaha.github.io/BuildingBlocks/ui-component/index.html).